-For international coverage, you can stay connected on Mint Mobile for a flat rate.
-In Mexico and Canada, service costs $0.02 per minute, $0.06 per minute, and $0.06 per megabyte.
-In the other supported countries the rates are $0.05 per text, $0.25 per minute, and $0.20 per megabyte.
+For international coverage, you can stay connected with Mint Mobile for a flat rate.
+Service costs $.02 per minute, $.06 per minute, and $.06 per megabyte in Mexico and Canada.
+In the other supported countries, the rates are $.05 per text, $.25 per minute, and $.20 per megabyte.

 Mint Mobile has free calling to Mexico and Canada included with every plan.
 You can also call over 160 other countries at rates that vary by country.

 If you check your current phone usage, you will probably fall into one of Mint Mobile's plans.
-If you want to try to save some money, you can try to reduce your usage by taking advantage of Wi-Fi more and downloading videos, music, or podcasts before you disconnect.
-If you find that you didn't get enough data on Mint Mobile, you can upgrade to the next plan up at any time by paying the difference.
+If you want to save some money, you can reduce your usage by taking advantage of Wi-Fi more and downloading videos, music, or podcasts before you disconnect.
+If you didn't get enough data on Mint Mobile, you could upgrade to the next plan up at any time by paying the difference.

-You can add more high-speed data at a rate of $10 for 1GB or $20 for 3GB if you run out.
-Even if you don't, your data won't get cut off, just slowed down.
+You can add more high-speed data at a rate of $10 for 1GB, or $20 for 3GB if you run out.
+Even if you don't, your data doesn't cut off completely.
+It just slows down.

-With Tello, you can build your plan starting at just $5 per month with 100 minutes and unlimited texts.
-You can also stick to just data starting at 500MB at $5 up to $25 for 8GB.
+With Tello, you can build your plan starting at just $5 per month, with 100 minutes and unlimited texts.
+You can also stick to just data, starting at 500MB at $5, up to $25 for 8GB.
 Data speeds are reduced to 2G if you go over.
-You can also go up to the unlimited plan for $39 with speed being reduced to 2G at 25GB.
+You can also go up to the unlimited plan for $39, reducing speed to 2G at 25GB.

 A great balance of features

-Mint Mobile offers data choices that work for most people without giving up on features.
-Save more by buying six or 12 months at once.
+Mint Mobile offers data choices that work for most people, without giving up on features.
+Save more by buying a few months at once.